RoseTechCyber/Integrated-Agentic-Cybersecurity-Framework-IACSF/README.md

-# Integrated Agentic-Cybersecurity-Framework(IACSF)
+# Integrated-Agentic-Cybersecurity-Framework-IACSF
 All-in-One Holistic AI Agentic Cybersecurity Framework tailored for a more proactive protection across the Information  Technology(IT) Layers covering Infrastructures, Platforms, Applications and Data.
 Practical Hands-On Security Tools that must align with the  Standard  Cybersecurity Frameworks such as ISO 27001, CIS, ISO 42001, Microsoft Cybersecurity Benchmark(MCSB).

-# Agentic-Cybersecurity-Research and Monitoring-Center
+# Agentic-Cybersecurity-Research-and-Monitoring-Center
 Tailoured to align with the IACSF as an Enforcer that ensures that the holistic Comtrols documented in the IACSF are implemented with the necessary Security tools for a sustainable, more resilient and more proactively  Secured Security Posture.
 The Security tools would be applied across the layers with necessary Agentic respomses and alerts.

-# Agentic eLearning Security Management System
+# Agentic-eLearning-Security-Management-System
 Tailoured to further inspire Stakeholders, Employees, Security Policy Enforcers, End-Users, IT Professionals, Students and Clients to seamless Artificual Intelligence(AI) Agentic driven e-Learning Security Management System with necessary Certifications, Labs, Self-assessments and Certification curriculum in mind.

 # The Workflow